Zoobooks magazine for kids!

 Metamorphosis: Indian Walkingsticks are often parthenogenetic; females can lay unfertilized eggs that hatch into females who can also lay unfertilized eggs.
 Walkingsticks undergo simple (or incomplete) metamorphosis; eggs hatch into nymphs, which look like little adults without wings or reproductive organs.
 Nymphs molt about 6 times as they grow to bcome adults.
 Indian Walkingsticks have a life span of about 18 months.

-Diet and Predators: Walkingsticks eat bramble (like blackberry and rose), ivy and other leaves.
+Diet and Predators: Walkingsticks eat bramble (including blackberry and rose), ivy and other leaves.
 Their predators include birds, rodents, reptiles, other insects, and spiders.

 Enchanted Learning Search